 his name was sandwiched between those of his mother

 and stepfather—it might as well have been the stepfather’s—

 which I don’t think the stepson would appreciate.

 Only forty-six?
 Was he only forty-six?

 There’s the rite, too, of the stomach like a diving bell—

 when a woman swooped in like a bird on a wire.

 “Oh!
 Guardate,” she called out, “questo è Baudelaire.”

 Six vacationing Tuscans fell upon the site.

-I set a pebble, a gesture for his hard work.
+I placed a pebble, a gesture for his hard work.